 A Successful Track Record

-Nick has been successfully self-employed in the construction field for 38 years.
+Nick has been successfully self-employed in the construction field for 40 years as of 2019.
 In the beginning he escaped from TN at the age of 19 in a Jeep CJ and ended up in SW Florida not knowing a soul or having a job.
 From that start, Nick earned his Florida State Certified Contractor’s License in 1979.
-Florida has always had some of the toughest construction regulations in the land and contractor’s licenses are governed at state level and issued only after a very rigid vetting and testing process.
+Florida has always had some of the toughest construction regulations in the entire country and contractor’s licenses are governed at state level and issued only after a very rigid vetting and testing process.
 Most states, even today, have very little if any state testing for general contractors.

 Nick’s expertise, experience and honesty are in increasing demand.
 On many weekends and during weather related construction delays, you will find him flying somewhere in Texas or the surrounding states for an onsite consultation with a land owner.
 Some of the meetings concern possible future projects for SoilMovers, some are getting a ‘second opinion’ in regards to the validity of a lake construction plan proposed by another contractor and some involve exploring options to fix a problem lake.
 A few dollars spent to get additional information from a reliable, experienced source in person and at your location is a wise investment.
 At SoilMovers, the goal is getting your job done right the first time and in the most cost efficient manner.
 We have the late model equipment, a proven track record decades long and the mobility assets to work in any location.

 Experience counts when it comes to lake building